eclipse-kura/kura/docs/references/rest-apis/rest-identity-api-v2.md

 ```

 - 200 OK status
+- 400 Missing or mispelled field `name` (eg: `nme`)
 - 404 Identity does not exist
 - 500 Internal Server Error

 #### Get User Default Configuration by Name

 - Description: This method allows to get the default configuration data about an identity in the system.
 The request body's `identity` field is used to get only the name of specific identity.
 It is also possible to retrieve information about the specific user's component default configuration, specifying the type of interest.
+This method accepts also non-existing user's name as input: in this way it's possible to retrieve which is the default configuration applied when a user is created with the `name` field only.
 - Method: POST
 - API PATH: `services/identity/v2/identities/default/byName`